 Swimmers should arrive at the event 10 -15 minutes before the first warm up as this is often the warm up for the younger swimmers (9-12).
 Even if you aren't racing until later in the session you must still attend warm up - unless you have permission from the coach.
 Do not presume there will be a cool down pool or a scheduled break as these facilities are often removed at the last minute.

 When on poolside swimmers are supervised by Team Managers.
-Team Managers are trained volunteers who have been DBS checked by Swim England, have done a Safeguarding course and have often completed Level 1 or Level 2 Team Manager courses.
+Team Managers for external events are trained volunteers who have been DBS checked by Swim England, have done a Safeguarding course and have often completed Level 1 or Level 2 Team Manager courses.
 The team managers keep an eye on the swimmers, encourage them to keep hydrated and most importantly, send them to marshalling in preparation for their races.

 Whilst under the supervision of the team managers, if a swimmer needs to leave the pool deck they need to let the team manager know.
 This is for safety reasons (e.g. fire alarm) and so they know where swimmers are when it is time to race.
 It is not fair to the rest of the team if the team manager has to go to look for someone.
 (Swimmers need shoes/flip flops on to visit spectator areas.)